sdixon5/Learning/React Bootcamp/notes.md

 * This idea is generalized in React as **'downward data flow'**.
 It means that components get simpler as you go down the component hierarchy, and parents tend to be more stateful than their children.

 # Section 7: React State Dice Exercise

+* This section was an exercise, everything was done in `code`.

+# Section 8: React State Patterns